bitbetterde/fab-kirby/README.md

-# Fab Region Bergisches Städtedreieck
+# Fab Region / Fab City Kirby Template

-This repository contains the source code (not the actual content) for the [website of "Fab Region Bergisches Städtedreieck"](https://www.fab-bergisch.org/).
+This repository contains the source code (not the actual content) for the [website of "Fab Region Bergisches Städtedreieck"](https://www.fab-bergisch.org/) and the [website of "Fab City Hamburg"](https://www.fabcity.hamburg/).
 It was paid for by [CSCP gGmbH](https://www.cscp.org) and built by [bitbetter GmbH](https://www.bitbetter.de).
 This project builds on top of multiple existing projects:

 - [Kirby CMS](https://getkirby.com) (This is the CMS behind the website – it is NOT an open-source project but requires proprietary license)
 - [FCOS Suite UI](https://gitlab.fabcity.hamburg/fcos-suite/fcos-suite-ui) (This is a UI component library for React.
 It was built as an Open Source project during the [2023 EU Interfacer project](https://www.interfacerproject.eu/) for [Fab City Hamburg](https://www.fabcity.hamburg))